CloudLabs-MOC/AI-102-AIEngineer/Instructions/08-translate-speech.md

 + Implemented speech translation
 + Synthesized speech

-## You have successfully completed the lab.
+## You have successfully completed the Hands-on lab!